 In January 2002, the Company established an ESPP, the terms of which allow for qualified employees (as defined) to participate in the purchase of designated shares of the Company's common stock at a price equal to 85% of the lower of the closing price at the beginning or end of each quarterly stock purchase period.
 Prior to March 4, 2009, the ESPP was a straight purchase plan with no holding period requirement.
 Effective March 4, 2009, the ESPP was amended to require participants to hold any shares purchased under the ESPP after April 1, 2009 for a minimum period of six months after purchase.
 In addition, all Company employees are subject to the terms of the Company's securities trading policy which generally prohibits the purchase or sale of any Company securities during the two weeks before the end of each fiscal quarter through two days after the public announcement by the Company of its earnings for that period.
-On January 23, 2002, the Company filed with the SEC a Registration Statement on Form S-8 registering 4,000,000 shares of common stock for the ESPP.
+On January 23, 2002, the Company filed with the Securities and Exchange Commission

+("SEC") a Registration Statement on Form S-8 registering 4,000,000 shares of common stock for the ESPP.
 Effective March 12, 2012, the ESPP was amended and restated to extend the term for an additional ten years.

-During fiscal 2014, fiscal 2013 and fiscal 2012, 43,265 shares, 50,013 shares and 47,456 shares of the Company's common stock were issued pursuant to the ESPP at an average price of \$22.64, \$23.72 and \$29.00 per share, respectively.
+During fiscal 2015, fiscal 2014 and fiscal 2013, 47,538 shares, 43,265 shares and 50,013 shares of the Company's common stock were issued pursuant to the ESPP at an average price of \$21.20, \$22.64 and \$23.72 per share, respectively.

-The fair value of stock compensation expense associated with the Company's ESPP was estimated on the date of grant using the Black-Scholes option-pricing valuation model with the following weighted-average assumptions used for grants during fiscal 2014, fiscal 2013 and fiscal 2012.
+The fair value of stock compensation expense associated with the Company's ESPP was estimated on the date of grant using the Black-Scholes optionpricing valuation model with the following weighted average assumptions used for grants during fiscal 2015, fiscal 2014 and fiscal 2013.

-Year Ended Year Ended Year Ended Valuation Assumptions Feb 1, 2014 Feb 2, 2013 Jan 28, 2012 Risk-free interest rate 0.1% 0.1% 0.1% Expected stock price volatility 29.7% 46.4% 49.0% Expected dividend yield 3.1% 2.8% 2.2% Expected life of ESPP options (in months) 3 3 3
+Year Ended Year Ended Year Ended Valuation Assumptions Jan 31, 2015 Feb 1, 2014 Feb 2, 2013 Risk-free interest rate 0.0% 0.1% 0.1% Expected stock price volatility 29.0% 29.7% 46.4% Expected dividend yield 3.7% 3.1% 2.8% Expected life of ESPP options (in months) 3 3 3

-The weighted-average grant-date fair value of ESPP options granted during fiscal 2014, fiscal 2013 and fiscal 2012 was \$5.46, \$6.84 and \$9.35, respectively.
+The weighted average grant date fair value of ESPP options granted during fiscal 2015, fiscal 2014 and fiscal 2013 was \$5.02, \$5.46 and \$6.84, respectively.